CDRT/docs/bios/settings/thinkpad/virtualization.md

 **AMD-based machine**

-One of 2 possible states:
+Options:

 1. **On** - VMM (Virtual Machine Monitor) can utilize the additional hardware capabilities provided by AMD-V (AMD Virtualization).
 Default.<br>
-    **Note**.
-The setting becomes enabled automatically when "Device Guard" is set to "On".
 2. Off - AMD-V is turned off.

+?> The setting is automatically enabled when `Device Guard` is set to `On`.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|